AlexBocken/kanji/README.md

 Feel free to base your vocab list off of mine via a fork, that's probably the best way to go ahead.

 ## Disclaimer
-This deck is still heavily in developement, I will be adding new cards and hints from time to time, see the commits for more details.
+All cards have now been added.
+Hints are only sporadically used and can only be expected for difficult kanjis in the first few hundred cards for now.

-Currently I'm using this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
+To get the Kanji unicode characters I used this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
 Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)

 ## Primitves
 I've been adding the seperately listed primitives as well, although that has some issues connected with it: Some/most of the primitives listed seperately do not have a unicode character associated with them.
 Thus I've been using two strategies: